SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/01-getting-familiar-business-accelerator-hub/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. Can you list some of the third-party services that there are integration packages available for SAP SuccessFactors?
 2. We were able to retrieve data from a sandbox environment via the web browser.
-What is required to retrieve data from the sandbox APIs available in SAP Business Accelerator via other utilities/applications, e.g. curl, Postman?
+What is required to retrieve data from the sandbox APIs available in SAP Business Accelerator via other utilities/applications, e.g. curl, Bruno?
 3. Whilst navigating the APIs for different SAP products, you might have noticed the different states of an API, e.g. `ACTIVE`, `BETA`, `DECOMMISSIONED`, `DEPRECATED`.
 What is the deprecation policy of APIs published by SAP?

 ## Next